 2. Guaranteed Capital

-Upon maturity, you can receive 106% of your principal sum invested, assuming you’ve paid a single premium of $10,000.
+Upon maturity, you can receive 104.82% (round up to the nearest dollar) of your principal sum invested, assuming you’ve paid a single premium of $10,000.

 3. Death Benefit & Total and Permanent Disability Benefit

 This policy also covers death and total and permanent disability (TPD) before age 70.

 |Within one year from the cover start date||The net single premium|